DSACMS/repo-scaffolder/README.md

 ### Maintaining your repository using repo-scaffolder

+#### Updating repository using GitHub action workflows

+The OSPO created various [GitHub Action workflows](../docs/workflows.md) that can be used to regularly update your repository.
+The jobs are located in `.github` directory of your project.

 #### Updating projects with new repo-scaffolder upstream file changes

 When creating projects, if you want to receive updates then add `dsacms-tierX` as a github topic to the repo.
 The scaffolder repo includes github workflows that will find all repos with that tag and can raise a pull request with an updated string or adding a file.
 See [actions.md](https://github.com/DSACMS/repo-scaffolder/blob/main/.github/actions.md) for more information.